Sheezy-Art/sheezy-hub/.github/ISSUE_TEMPLATE/documentation-update.md

 ---
-name: Documentation Update
+name: "Documentation Update"
-about: Add or update the site wiki
+about: "Add to or update the Wiki"
 title: "[DOCS] Documentation Update..."
-labels: documentation
+labels: "documentation"
-assignees: ''
+assignees: "xnyoom"
 ---

 **Describe what you'd like to add or remove:**